TheBoyMoe/RadioPlayer/README.md

 Uses MediaSessionCompat, PlaybackStateCompat and MediaControllerCompat to stream audio on devices supporting API 16+.

-This is an ongoing project and has not been fully tested:
-* Still to add a UI
-* Incorporate Retrofit and Picasso libraries
-* Add notifications
-* ...

 Project requires an api key, add it to the strings.xml file.

 Credit to